gkorpal/latex-vim-tutorial/README.md

 Every key on your keyboard has an editing purpose in normal mode, which allows you to do almost anything you want in a few keystrokes.
 For example, you can delete a line with `dd`.
 Deleting three words? `d3w`.
-Deleting everything until that closing parenthesis? `dr)` The same goes for moving around.
+Deleting everything until that closing parenthesis? `df)` The same goes for moving around.
 `50gg` brings you to line 50.
 `}` takes you to the next empty line.